dmitry-zaitsev/LayoutVerifier/README.md

         R.id.buyButton,
         R.id.totalPrice
     )
-    .match("test_case_name")    // optiona: arbitraty test case name which is unique to your module
+    .match("test_case_name")    // optional: arbitraty test case name which is unique to your module
 ```

 That is it.
 On the first run the test will pass and save a pre-recorded version of the layout to